Orlando Legal Malpractice Attorney

 Prior to filing a lawsuit, you need to make sure you have a case.
 While we can review the facts of your case, there are also a few guidelines you can use to see if you have grounds to sue.

 When Does Legal Negligence Occur?

 There are a number of attorney mistakes that can cause you to have to file a legal malpractice claim.
 These include:

 - Lawyers who miss the statute of limitations, which leaves an injured person with no recourse to address the wrongs they have suffered.

 - Attorneys fail to attend court hearings or respond to motions.

-Badgley Law Group handles legal malpractice claims that arise from all types of cases.
+The Badgley Law Group has Florida legal malpractice lawyers that handle legal malpractice claims that arise from all types of cases.
 If you believe you have been a victim of this type of wrongdoing or suffered negligence because of your attorney, then contact us today.
 Our team of Orlando legal malpractice attorneys can help you acquire the compensation you deserve.

 Do You Have Grounds for a Legal Malpractice Case?

 As mentioned, in legal malpractice situations, a necessary factor that must be present is an established attorney-client relationship.
 This means the plaintiff has to have actually retained the services of the lawyer (which creates the attorney-client relationship) to have grounds to sue for legal malpractice.
 While there are a few exceptions, they are very limited.

 In the majority of situations, the relationship between the plaintiff and the attorney requires that the lawyer owes a service to the plaintiff.
 To effectively prove that malpractice took place, the plaintiff has to provide evidence showing the lawyer was hired, or provide proof that the lawyer appeared to work for the client or on the case in some way.